MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

   >You need to install or upgrade latest version of **azdata CLI** as of SQL Server 2019 release to leverage these new capabilties and deploy multiple big data clusters in the same domain.

 - `security.activeDirectory.accountPrefix`: **Optional parameter** This parameter is introduced in SQL Server 2019 CU5 release to support deploying multiple big data clusters against the same domain.
 These setting is used to guarantees uniqueness of the account names for various big data clusters services, that must differ between any two clusters.
 Customizing the account prefix name is optional, by default, the subdomain name is used as the account prefix.
-If the subdomain name is longer than the 12 characters, the initial 12-character substring of the subdomain name are used as account prefix.
+If the subdomain name is longer than the 12 characters, the first 12-characters of the subdomain name are used as the account prefix.

   >[!NOTE]
   >Active Directory requires the account names to be limited to 20 characters.
 BDC cluster needs to use 8 of the characters for distinguishing pods and StatefulSets.
 This leaves us 12 characters as a limit for the account prefix